kiboschool/course-c4s-writing/src/communicating-for-success/course-expectations.md

 If you want to check your writing for plagiarism before you submit, there are a number of free tools like [Plagium](https://www.plagium.com/en/plagiarismchecker) that will allow you to check a limited number of words to determine how similar your work is to writing that can be found online.

 ---

+#### Text-to-Speech: Natural Reader

+A text-to-speech app is a useful tool when working to improve your writing.
+The most obvious use for this tool is to allow you to "read" a large amount of text.
+However, there is a secondary use for such a tool that is acutally more pwoerful.
+Text-to-speech apps are useful when proofreading your writing because it is often easier to hear the mistakes in your text than to see them.
+Sometimes when we read, we are not actually reading, but instead remembering what we think the text says.
+Therefore, it can be hard to catch typos.
+However, when we listen to our writing, we are processing the words in a new way, and typos are far easier to identify.

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/LQRi6d95AD0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+---
 ## Attendance and Engagement Policies

 Please make sure you have reviewed all the Kibo Academic Policies that are found in the [Catalog](https://bit.ly/ks-catalog-oct2022).